 Marta Fuentes (’05) is teaching physical science at Making Waves Academy in Richmond.
 She earned her teaching credential at San Francisco State University in 2012.
 She was formerly a graduate student and teaching assistant in physics at the University of Iowa and later worked in business.

-Bill Garcia (’10) is a field service engineer at AlsoEnergy in Lafayette, CO.
+Bill Garcia (’10) has returned to California and is now a winery equipment technician with the Criveller Group in Healdsburg.
+He was formerly a field service engineer at AlsoEnergy in Lafayette, CO.

 Jim Garrett (’90) is substitute teaching in Bend, OR after nine years of teaching physics and physical science at Petaluma High School.